Recreational Activities | Soliciting & Personal Businesses | Bicycles | Parking Regulations

 Operating a business based from your apartment/room is prohibited.
 Use of your residence hall address for business purposes is not permitted.
 Contact your area management for further clarification.

 For your protection, your bike must be registered with the BYU Traffic Office.
 Bikes may only be locked to approved bike racks.
-Do not store your bike in your room or in the stairwells.
+Do not store your bike in your room/apartment or in the stairwells.
 Limited indoor bike storage is available.
 Contact your area front desk for more information.
 Bikes left after the contract period will be turned over to University Police.

 Vehicles must be registered online with the BYU Parking Services Office or risk being ticketed.
 For further instructions, click here.